upandatom96/fake-fan-adam/src/assets/werewolf/doppelganger.md

 - [Back to Compendium](/fake-fan-adam/view/werewolf~compendium)

+The Doppelgänger is a particularly complicated role that changes its behavior based on other player's roles.
+We have consolidated all the official Doppelgänger role rules.

 ## Doppelgänger and Werewolf Roles

+**Villager:**
+She is now a Villager and does nothing else at night.

+**Tanner:**
+She is now a Tanner and does nothing else at night.

+**Hunter:**
-**Villager, Tanner, Hunter:** She is now that role and does nothing else at night.
+She is now a Hunter and does nothing else at night.

+**Werewolf:**
-**Werewolf or Mason:** She wakes up with the other Werewolves or Masons when they are called.
+She wakes up with the other Werewolves when they are called.
-She is on the werewolf team if she views a Werewolf, and is on the village team if she views a Mason.

-**Seer, Robber, Troublemaker, Drunk:** She immediately does that role's action (she does *not* wake up again with the original role when called).

-**Minion:** At the end of the Doppelgänger phase, the Announcer tells the Doppelgänger to close her eyes unless she is now the Minion, and that werewolves should put their thumbs up.
 She is on the Werewolf team.

+**Mason:**
+She wakes up with the other Werewolves or Masons when they are called.
+She is on the Villager team.

+**~Seer:**
+She immediately does the Seer's action by optionally looking at one player's card or two center cards (she does *not* wake up again with the original role when called).

+**~Robber:**
+She immediately does the Robber's action by optionally switching her card with another player's card and looking at the new card (she does *not* wake up again with the original role when called).

+**~Troublemaker:**
+She immediately does the Troublemaker's action by optionally switching two other player's cards without looking at them (she does *not* wake up again with the original role when called).

+**~Drunk:**
+She immediately does the Drunk's action by optionally switching her card with another player's card and looking at the new card (she does *not* wake up again with the original role when called).

+**Minion:**
+At the end of the Doppelgänger phase, the Announcer tells the Doppelgänger to close her eyes unless she is now the Minion, and that werewolves should put their thumbs up.
+She is on the Werewolf team.

+**Insomniac:**
-**Insomniac:** After Insomniac closes her eyes, the Doppelgänger-Insomniac is woken up to check her card to see if she is still the Doppelgänger.
+After Insomniac closes her eyes, the Doppelgänger-Insomniac is woken up to check her card to see if she is still the Doppelgänger.

-If a player receives the Doppelgänger card during the night, she is the role the Doppelgänger originally viewed.

-The Doppelgänger script at night is a little different than most, as she has to be told to look for werewolves if she is the Minion, and is woken up later at night if the Insomniac is present.

 ## Doppelgänger and Daybreak Roles